samwarnick/samwarnick.com/src/content/blog/2024/09/2024-09-21-how-often-is-too-often.md

 ---
 title: How Often Is Too Often
-date: '2024-09-21T13:37'
+date: 2024-09-21T13:37
-summary: >-
+summary: I'm feeling lazy, so I'm publishing a bunch of blog posts all at once instead of scheduling them.
-  I'm feeling lazy, so I'm publishing a bunch of blog posts all at once instead of scheduling them.
+tags:
-tags: []
+  - Blog
-published: false
+published: true
 ---
 Sometimes I just get a lot of ideas of things I want to blog about all at the same time.
 That's why I built in scheduling to my Eleventy setup.